Alison Wright

 Alison Wright (born 12 July 1976) is an English actress.
-She is best known for her starring role as Martha Hanson on the FX period spy drama series The Americans (2013–2017), for which she received critical acclaim and earned a Primetime Emmy Award nomination in 2017.
+She is best known for her starring role as Martha Hanson on the FX period spy drama series The Americans (2013–2017), for which she received critical acclaim and a Primetime Emmy Award nomination in 2017.
+She has also acted in the Ryan Murphy limited series Feud: Bette and Joan (2017) and Hollywood (2020).

-Wright's other notable roles were as Marjorie in the Amazon Prime Video crime drama series Sneaky Pete (2015–2019), as Pauline Jameson in the FX docudrama series Feud (2017), and as Ruth Wardell in the TNT dystopian thriller series Snowpiercer (2020–present).
-She also appeared in various films, including The Nanny Diaries (2007), The Accountant (2016), and Ask for Jane (2018).
+Wright's other notable roles were as Marjorie in the Amazon Prime Video crime drama series Sneaky Pete (2015–2019) and as Ruth Wardell in the TNT dystopian thriller series Snowpiercer (2020–2024).
+She has also appeared in various films, including The Nanny Diaries (2007), The Accountant (2016), Ask for Jane (2018), and Predator: Badlands (2025), voicing MU / TH / UR, the A.I. leader of the Weyland-Yutani Corporation.

 Early life

 Wright was born on 12 July 1976, in Sunderland, Tyne and Wear, where she was raised by her adoptive parents.
 She began dancing and acting at a young age.
-Wright studied at the prestigious Lee Strasberg Theatre and Film Institute and The Barrow Group in New York City.
+She studied at the prestigious Lee Strasberg Theatre and Film Institute and The Barrow Group in New York City.
 She worked as a waitress while auditioning for roles.